astropy/astropy/docs/stats/index.rst

 ============

 The `astropy.stats` package holds statistical functions or algorithms used in astronomy.
-While the `scipy.stats` and `statsmodel
+While the `scipy.stats` and `statsmodels
 <http://www.statsmodels.org/stable/index.html>`_ packages contains a
 wide range of statistical tools, they are general-purpose packages and are missing some tools that are particularly useful or specific to astronomy.
 This package is intended to provide such functionality, but *not* to replace `scipy.stats` if its implementation satisfies astronomers' needs.